 CC: Exactly, yeah.
 So a lot of people say that it’s very hard, and I understand that because they’re very busy, they work, single moms, kids, how can we still find the time to cook?
 I mean, you are such a busy person, right, so how can you still make that time to cook in the evenings when you get home?

-Note: This is the pressure cooker I use and I do agree, it is a life saver.
+Note: This is the pressure cooker I use, and I do agree, that it is a lifesaver.

 CC: Yeah.
 Okay.
 So we know about the lunch.
 Okay.
 How about your afternoon?
 Do you ever feel like your energy is depleted or you are just feeling perfectly fine until you go to sleep?

 If you don’t love what you do, go do something else.Dr.
 Steven Gundry

 SG: One of the wonderful things about my job is that I start at 8:00 in the morning and finish at 5:00 or 5:30 and I see patients every day.
 And I see patients on Saturdays and Sundays, which people just find hard to believe and say, what an idiot.
 But I get so much excitement about seeing somebody transform their life that I’m like a kid in the candy store.
 I can’t wait to see the next patient.
 And my staff has to knock on the door and say, “Okay.
 Come on.
 It’s time for you to see the next patient.”
 But we’re having such as good time saying, “Oh, look at this.
 Look at this blood work.”
 Or sometimes it’s the opposite.
 Sometimes I’ve got a patient who’s fallen off the wagon and we’re going, “What the heck [laughter]?
 Come on.”
 I got to be a motivational coach every now and then.

 CC: So I guess that’s what happens when you love what you do, right?
 When you love our work, it just keeps you–

 SG: Yeah.
 And I tell anyone, “If you don’t love what you do, go do something else”– the other thing I will tell anyone who will listen is never, ever retire, ever.